3. Loss of taxpayer status due to change of residence

 b.
 Transfer of residence to another Member State of the European Union

-Furthermore, in accordance with the provisions of the second paragraph of article 14.3 of the Personal Income Tax Law , when the change of residence occurs to another Member State of the European Union, the taxpayer may choose to impute the pending income in accordance with the provisions of the previous paragraph, or to present, as each of the pending income to be imputed is obtained, a supplementary self-assessment without penalty, late payment interest or any surcharge, corresponding to the last period to be declared by the Personal Income Tax .
+Furthermore, in accordance with the provisions of the second paragraph of article 14.3 of the Law of PIT, when the transfer of residence occurs to another Member State of the European Union, the taxpayer may choose to impute the pending income in accordance with the provisions of the previous paragraph, or to present, as each of the pending imputation income is obtained, a supplementary self-assessment without penalty, late payment interest or any surcharge, corresponding to the last period that must be declared by the taxpayer.
+PIT.

 The self-assessment must be submitted within the declaration period for the tax period in which said income should have been imputed had the loss of taxpayer status not occurred.

 c.
-Imputation of capital gains due to change of residence in article 95 bis of the Personal Income Tax Law
+Imputation of capital gains due to change of residence in article 95 bis of the Law of PIT

-There is also, as of January 1, 2016, the special case of regularization by imputation of capital gains due to change of residence when the circumstances provided for in article 95 bis of the Personal Income Tax Law .
-The capital gains referred to in the aforementioned article must be included in the tax base corresponding to the last period to be declared for this IRPF , with a supplementary self-assessment being filed, where applicable, without any penalty, late payment interest or surcharge, within the declaration period for IRPF corresponding to the first fiscal year in which the taxpayer did not have such status.
+There is also, as of January 1, 2016, the special case of regularization by imputation of capital gains due to change of residence when the circumstances provided for in the Article 95 bis of the Law of PIT.
+The capital gains referred to in the aforementioned article must be included in the tax base corresponding to the last period that must be declared for this purpose.
+PIT Carrying out, where appropriate, a supplementary self-assessment, without penalty, late payment interest or any surcharge, within the declaration period of the PIT corresponding to the first fiscal year in which the taxpayer did not have such status.

-Therefore, according to this last rule, when the taxpayer loses his status in 2023, the tax period to which the supplementary self-assessment will correspond will be 2022, as it is the last period in which he has had the status of IRPF taxpayer.
+Therefore, according to this last rule, when the taxpayer loses his status in 2023, the tax period to which the complementary self-assessment will correspond will be 2022, as it is the last period in which he has had the status of taxpayer of the PIT.

-Note: In the "Supplementary declaration" section of the declaration, you must mark with an "X" the box [110] if the supplementary declaration is motivated by having lost the status of taxpayer due to a change of residence (general assumption provided for in the first paragraph of article 14.3 of the Tax Law). box [111] if the reason is the change of residence to another Member State of the European Union and the taxpayer chooses to impute the pending income as it is obtained, in accordance with the provisions of the second paragraph of article 14.3 of the Personal Income Tax Law and box [112] if the supplementary declaration is motivated by the occurrence of any of the circumstances provided for in article 95 bis of the Personal Income Tax Law .
+Note: In the "Supplementary Declaration" section of the declaration, you must mark the box with an "X".
+[110] If the supplementary declaration is motivated by having lost the status of taxpayer due to change of residence (general assumption provided for in the first paragraph of article 14.3 of the Law of PIT); the box [111] If the reason is the transfer of residence to another Member State of the European Union and the taxpayer chooses to impute the pending income as it is obtained, in accordance with the provisions of the second paragraph of article 14.3 of the Law of PIT and the box [112]If the supplementary declaration is motivated by the occurrence of any of the circumstances provided for in article 95 bis of the Law of the PIT.

 d.
 Loss of resident status of the partner who applied the tax deferral regime in spin-off, merger or absorption operations and exchange of securities when he transfers his residence to a Member State of the European Union or the European Economic Area

-In the case of natural person partners who have applied the special tax deferral regime provided in Chapter VII of Title VII of the LIS and lose their status as residents in Spanish territory, the difference between the market value of the shares or participations received in the exchange or in the spin off, merger or absorption operations, at the time of the change of residence, and their tax value (which is the acquisition value and seniority of the shares delivered) will be integrated into the taxable base of the ##3## IRPF ##3## of the last tax period to be declared for this tax.
+In the case of individual partners who have applied the special tax deferral regimeprovided for in Chapter VII of Title VII of the LIS and lose their status as residents in Spanish territory, will be integrated into the tax base of the PIT of the last tax period that must be declared for this tax, the difference between the market value of the shares or participations received in the exchange or in the spin-off, merger or absorption operations, at the time of the change of residence, and their tax value (which is the acquisition value and seniority of the shares delivered), unless the shares or participations are assigned to a permanent establishment located in Spanish territory.

 Regarding the LIS see Law 27/2014, of November 27, on Corporate Tax.